miit-netweb/POC_SMS/README.md

 2. **Auth Server**:
    - Validates subscriber details.
+   - Checks partner number and secrets in database.
    - If valid, requests JWT token from JWT Server.
    - Returns JWT token to the client.

 3. **JWT Server**:
-   - Generates a new JWT token if the token is expired.
+   - Generates a new JWT token if the token is expired or does not exist for the corresponding partner number.
    - Returns the existing token if still valid.